jerryz920/SAFE-latte/docs/safe-misc.md

 ## SAFE testing

-SAFE's testing mainly covers four parts of the SAFE system: logical-layer parsing and inference, slang script-layer parsing and runtime, slang shell environment creation, persistence, and restoration, and cross-JVM authorization with caching, retirement, and updates to certificates.
+SAFE's testing mainly covers four parts of the SAFE system: logical-layer parsing and inference, slang script-layer parsing and runtime, slang shell environment creation, persistence and restoration, and cross-JVM authorization with caching, retirement and updates to certificates.

 [Logic] SAFE has an implementation of Datalog, but uses Styla as the default underlying logic engine.
-The set of [testing logical programs](../safe-styla/progs) by Styla are put under safe-styla.
-SAFE also has a [weaver utility](path-to-be-added) that takes predicates, rules, and configuration parameter and generates Datalog programs with various logic chaining patterns such as chain length.
+The set of [testing logical programs](../safe-styla/progs) by Styla are put under progs of safe-styla.
+SAFE also has a [weaver utility](path-to-be-added) that takes predicates, rules, and configuration parameters and generates Datalog programs with various logic chaining patterns such as chain length.

-#### Run SAFE login engine against a Styla testing programming (also for SAFE's own inference engine?)
+#### Run SAFE login engine against a Styla testing program (also for SAFE's own inference engine?)
 ```
 cmd to be added
 ```

-#### Run SAFE weaver utility to generate customized testing logical programs
+#### Run SAFE weaver utility to generate customized testing logic
 ```
 cmd to be added
 ```

-[Slang] The scripts under [safe-apps](../safe-apps) can be used to test slang parsing.
+[Slang] Scripts under [safe-apps](../safe-apps) can be used to test slang parsing.
 We use [Strong](../safe-apps/strong) to test functionalities of Slang primitives, including defcon, defguard, defpost, defcall, defenv, and definit.

 #### Run Slang to parse a Slang script
 ```